nczmoo/dcs100/readme.md

         die

-    gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out) only see auto settings before you enter the dungeon
+    gold intake is markedly slower and progress is stagnant partly because of that. (add a gold modifier to individual change the amount of gold each type gives out)

-    on my phone, there's a slight misalignment between autopull and pull on my phone, the auto label for healing is too close to keys section in comparison to how far it is to healing

     SOUND